 Nicotine alters the balance of chemicals in your brain.
 It mainly affects chemicals called dopamine and noradrenaline.
 When nicotine changes the levels of these chemicals, your mood and concentration levels change which many smokers find enjoyable.

 The changes happen very quickly.
-When you inhale the nicotine, it immediately rushes to your brain where it takes effect to produce feeling of pleasure and reduces stress and anxiety.
+When you inhale the nicotine, it immediately rushes to your brain where it takes effect to produce feeling of pleasure.
 This is why many smokers enjoy the nicotine rush and become dependent on it.

 The more you smoke, the more your brain becomes used to the nicotine.
 This means that you have to smoke more to get the same effect.